debitoor/mongo-map/README.md

 # mongo-map

-When working with [mongoDB Aggregation Framework](http://docs.mongodb.org/manual/aggregation) sometimes you need to transform a filed based on plain js map object.
+When working with [mongoDB Aggregation Framework](http://docs.mongodb.org/manual/aggregation) sometimes you need to transform a field based on plain js map object.
 Consider you have:
 ```javascript
 var map = {